mbdlrocks/PhD_Replication_Package/Physics-Informed-GNN (PIGNN)/README.md

 - `PIGNN_Replication_Code.ipynb`
   Jupyter Notebook with the replication code for building, training, and evaluating the models.

+- `_visulisations_.ipynb`
+  Jupyter Notebook with the code for EDA plots

 ## Usage

 1. Clone this repository